Our Future Path! A plan for a better world!

 What should happen when we shirk our responsibilities?
 Since each of our rights comes with a set of responsibilities, we could think of the responsibilities as the price we pay to earn our rights.
 Therefore, the simple answer could be that we would lose a right when we did not meet our responsibilities for it.
 For instance, if someone did not meet their responsibility to operate a motor vehicle in a safe manner, then we would take away their license, which would take away their right to drive.

 Of course, many of our rights are too important simply to take them away from someone.
-For instance, if someone made it a habit of yelling “Fire” in a crowded theater or spreading false and malicious information about someone, this person would not be responsibly using their right to free speech.
+For instance, if someone made it a habit of yelling “Fire” in a crowded theater or spreading false and malicious information about someone, this person would not be using their right to free speech responsibly.
 Even in these cases, it would seem wrong to take away someone’s right to free speech.
 Therefore, some things need alternative punishments that can be used to convince those individuals to honor their responsibilities.

 Example